pytorch/torchchat/torchchat/utils/docs/evaluation.md

 ## Usage

 The evaluation mode of `torchchat.py` script can be used to evaluate your language model on various tasks available in the `lm_eval` library such as "wikitext".
 You can specify the task(s) you want to evaluate using the `--tasks` option, and limit the evaluation using the `--limit` option.
-If no task is specified, it will default to evaluating on "wikitext".
+If no task is specified, the task will default to evaluating on "wikitext".

 **Examples**